 Rising up from the old city of Kotor are the extraordinary and expansive fort walls.
 It’s a fairly grueling hike to the top but there are plenty of places to stop along the way for amazing photos of the views or to explore the ruined rooms covered in overgrown foliage.
 The views at the top are spectacular and definitely worth climbing the hundreds of stairs to witness.

 There you have it!
-Eat, sleep, lounge, adventure and shop your heart out!
+Eat, sleep, lounge, adventure and shop your heart out at the best beaches in the Balkans!